’Under siege': Overwhelmed Brooklyn care home tolls 55 dead - KVIA

 Eva Buchmuller, a New York City artist whose best friend has lived in Cobble Hill with Alzheimer’s for three years, said she wasn’t that surprised the virus spread in the nursing home’s cramped quarters, with small rooms tightly packed along narrow corridors and residents not allowed to open windows.
 She believes it’s highly likely her friend is infected.

-“How could you avoid not getting the virus?” she said, adding that it’s not overcrowded but “always, always filled up.”
+“How could you avoid not getting the virus?” she said, adding it’s “always, always filled up.”

 Built in a stately brick building that once was a 19th-century hospital, Cobble Hill was most recently rated three out of five stars by the federal government for overall quality and the facility has a complaint rate that’s half that of the statewide average for nursing homes.